Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 The powerful engine of a car

-When the piston rings or valve seals go faulty, the pressure within the chamber leaks out.
+When the piston rings or valve seals go defective, the pressure within the chamber leaks out.

-When the spark plug ignites the air and fuel, this explosion is the energy that drives the piston down.
-If there’s somewhere for these gases – this pressure – to escape, there isn’t as much power forcing the piston down.
+When the spark plug ignites the air and fuel, this explosion is the energy that propels the piston down.
+If there’s somewhere for these gases – this power – to escape, there isn’t as much force driving the piston down.

 With worn or broken valve seals or faulty piston rings, that’s just what’s happening.

-As a result, your engine’s performance will take a severe hit.
+As a result, your engine’s performance will take a significant hit.
 You’ll notice the following:

 • Sluggish under acceleration